Forbu/meteolibre_model/README.md

 ## First step

 1. The first element / step is to forecast the evolution of the radar image.
+DONE

-2. Second element is to add the ground station input / output to enrich the feature space
+2. Second element is to add the ground station input / output to enrich the feature space DONE

 3. Adding the elevation information to improve forecast

 4. Adding ground clear sky irradiance
+TO BE DONE

 4. Extend prediction to whole europe with new dataset !
+TO BE DONE

+## Current test setup

+First test on MF (meteo france) radar : not conclusive too much noise (scripts/training_grid.py)

+Second test on UK dataset : better learning but using UNET / segformer give a oversmoothing image ...
+(scripts/training_grid_uk.py)

+Third test on UK dataset : using DiT architecture we achieve a better diffusion result (and indeed we get better image)

+Forth test on UK dataset : using DiT architecture with local modifycation to reduce compute complexity